-In March 2023, contractors from Pinchin Environmental conducted an investigation of odor within the tub/shower foundation office, housekeeping closet, MDRD room and closet, Room 25, and the laundry room.
+In March 2023, contractors from Pinchin Environmental conducted an investigation of odour within the tub/shower foundation office, housekeeping closet.
+MDRD room and closet, Room 25, and the laundry room.
 This was initiated by our Joint Occupational Health and Safety Committee, in response to concerns from staff.
-We were incredibly pleased that the assessment showed clean air levels. with recommendation for improving ventilation and exhaust mechanisms in some of our tub/shower rooms.
+We were very pleased that the assessment showed clean air levels, with a recommendation for ventilation and exhaust improving mechanisms in some of our tub/shower rooms.
 This improvement will take place in the 2023-24 fiscal year.